 Is this the Clear?
-Kinda looks like an empty dining room…
+Bare stone walls, long wide floor, kinda looks like an empty dining room…

-“What…what happened?”
-Ren slumps against a wall and palms his forehead.
+“What happened?”
+Ren slumps against a wall, palming his forehead.
 “Hard to think…”

 Erany sheathes her rapier and crouches beside Nyanti.
 “She’s hurt.”

-Gyrax studies her intently.
-“Her loci and meridians are out of alignment.
-We need to force them back into place, or the pressure will kill her from the inside out.”
+Gyrax studies her intently, then says, “Her loci and meridians are out of alignment.
+We need to readjust them, or the pressure will kill her from the inside out.”

 “Like a blood clot,” I say.
 “In a vein or an artery.”